-Most colleges set at least one 'collection', i.e. a practice examination paper, at the beginning of each term; many set two, and some expect a vacation essay as well, particularly in the long vacation.
+Colleges typically set collections, i.e. practice examination papers, at the beginning of each term; some expect a vacation essay as well, particularly in the long vacation.
 Collections will sometimes be on a subject studied in the previous term, sometimes on the reading which you will have covered over the vacation.
-There are also Faculty language collections at appropriate points in the course: see Section 8.
+There are also Faculty language collections at appropriate points in the course: see Section 7.